ArnoSaine/react-pouchdb/README.md

 ### Concurrent

 Requests are made simultaneously.
-The drawback is that while a request is pending, API returns `undefined`, which user must handle correctly, i.e. render `null` and use `<Suspense>` to show loading indicator.
+The drawback is that while a request is pending, the API returns `undefined`, which user must handle without error, i.e. render `null` and use `<Suspense>` to show a loading indicator.

 Import from `react-pouchdb/concurrent` to use the Concurrent API.
 Example: